LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

 Lasso provides action parameters for using the ``inline`` method for adding, updating, and deleting records within Lasso compatible databases.
-These action parameters are used in conjunction with additional kewyord and pair parameters in order to perform the desired database action in a specific database and table or within a specific record.
+These action parameters are used in conjunction with additional keyword and pair parameters in order to perform the desired database action in a specific database and table or within a specific record.